shadow/shadow/docs/shadow_config_spec.md

   example, the log may show `syscall(...) = -1 (EINTR)`, but the managed process may not actually see this return value.
 Instead the syscall may be restarted.

+#### `experimental.stub_syscalls`

+Default: []
+Type: Array of Integer

+List of syscall numbers to add "return 0" stubs for.

+If any of the listed syscalls are called by the managed application, *and* Shadow does not provide its own implementation of that syscall, Shadow will simply return 0 from the syscall instead of `ENOSYS`.

 #### `experimental.unblocked_syscall_latency`